 Participating in a committee or helping to host a conference or charity event translates to an abundance of networking opportunities.
 Aaron found that committees and events gave him the opportunity to meet new people, talk about his work, and put his name and face in front of people who wouldn’t normally notice him.

-After working this program for several months, Aaron feels much more hopeful.
-He sees his career stagnation breaking apart.
-His boss is on board with his goals for a promotion.
-Many more people know of him and his work.
-He’s received more praise and people are paying more attention to what he says.
+After working this program for several months, Aaron felt much more hopeful.
+He saw his career stagnation breaking apart.
+His boss was on board with his goals, and he knew he’d become a strong candidate for a promotion.
+Many more people knew of him and his work.
+He’d received abundant praise, and people were paying more attention to what he said.

 “This is what I was looking for,” Aaron said.
 “Coaching really helped me.
 I can’t believe how much more excited I am about my job and its potential.”